SQOUT: A Risk-Based Threat Analysis Framework for Quantum Communication Systems: Risk and Threat Assessment

 \section{Risk and Threat Assessment}

-QKD claims to offer a theoretically unbreakable key exchange for secure communication purposes.
+QKD is often described as providing a theoretically unbreakable key-exchange mechanism for secure communication purposes.
 Efforts are ongoing to adopt it for high-security applications (e.g., critical infrastructure and classified governmental networks).
 Initiatives such as the EuroQCI aim to secure communications with QKD up to EU Secret level \cite{euroqci_conops_2024}.
-Similar programs in Asia, North America, and the private sector underline the strategic importance of QKD for finance, energy, and defence, but also amplify the need for rigorous risk analyses, especially in the implementation and use of QKD systems.
+Similar programs in Asia, North America, and the private sector \cite{Gui2022,Li2025} underline the strategic importance of QKD for finance, energy, and defence, but also amplify the need for rigorous risk analyses, especially in the implementation and use of QKD systems.

 Several National Security Agencies (NSAs) have warned of practical QKD vulnerabilities \cite{BSI_2023, position-2024}.
 The U.S. NSA highlights denial-of-service risks (via induced eavesdropping alarms), hardware flaws exploited in lab attacks, and insider threats from trusted relays \cite{NSA}.
 European bodies (BSI, ANSSI, AIVD, etc.) similarly note the immature security maturity of QKD, high infrastructure costs and niche applicability, recommending parallel investment in post-quantum cryptography (PQC) \cite{position-2024} for a more scalable defence.